moby/moby/docs/sources/api/docker_remote_api.rst

 	   {{ STREAM }}

 	:query t: tag to be applied to the resulting image in case of success
+	:query remote: URL to be fetch.
+Either a single Dockerfile or a Git repository
 	:statuscode 200: no error
         :statuscode 500: server error